Queen Anne style architecture in the United States: Examples

 Gabled and domestically scaled, these early American Queen Anne homes were built of warm, soft brick enclosing square terracotta panels, with an arched side passage leading to an inner court and back house.
 Their detailing is largely confined to the treatment of picturesquely disposed windows, with small-paned upper sashes and plate glass lower ones.
 Triple windows of a Serlian motif and a two-story oriel window that projects asymmetrically were frequently featured.

 The most famous American Queen Anne residence is the Carson Mansion in Eureka, California.
 Newsom and Newsom were notable builder-architects of 19th-century California homes and public buildings, and they designed and constructed (1884–1886) this 18-room home for William Carson, one of California's first lumber barons.

+Variants

 Free Classic

 After 1885, use of Eastlake-style trim shifted to "free classic" or Colonial Revival trim, including pedimented entryways and Palladian windows.